PritchardJasonR/yoodlize_appium/README.md

  Automating Yoodlize Mobile App For Android using Appium with Python

- Organization with take place on Trello
+ Organization will take place on Trello
  Link to trello board:
  https://trello.com/invite/b/iwY5LjnT/8254e40e002001ff26549ef3be672d66/appium

  ~ Firstly Download files
  ~ We will be using python 3 for this project https://www.python.org/